ReviewNB/jupyterlab-gitplus/README.md

 # If you make any changes to server side extension (.py files) then reinstall it from source
 pip install .
 ```

-## Motivation
-Our aim is to make notebooks a first class entity in Data science & ML teams.
-We can achieve this by making notebooks play well with existing tools & processes instead of building expensive proprietary platforms.
-Other projects in this direction are,

-- [ReviewNB](https://www.reviewnb.com/) - Code review tool for Jupyter notebooks
-- [treon](https://github.com/reviewnb/treon) - Easy to use test framework for Jupyter notebooks

 ## Contributing
 If you see any problem, open an issue or send a pull request.
 You can write to support@reviewnb.com for any questions.